DataKinds/datakinds.github.io/_posts/2018-04-19-a-charming-proposal.md

 ## Try Charm!

-[Using Emscripten, I've compiled the Charm REPL to Javascript and posted it on the Charm Glossary](https://aearnus.github.io/charm/).
-I'm aware it currently has some very serious issues though; even to the point of being unusable.
-Because of this, I'd implore you to visit [the Charm GitHub page](https://github.com/Aearnus/charm) to download it and try it out yourself.
+Check out the [TryItOnline page for Charm](https://tio.run/#charm)!
+I'd also implore you to visit [the Charm GitHub page](https://github.com/Aearnus/charm) to download it and try it out yourself.
 We also have a page on the [Esolangs Wiki](https://esolangs.org/wiki/Charm)!